ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-66.md

 ### Security Consideration

 TLS SHALL be used.
-This national extension enforces authentication and authorization of access to the Patient Identity Manager using IUA profile with basic access token.
+This national extension enforces authentication and authorization of access to the Document Responder using IUA profile with extended access token.
 Consequently the Finde Document Manifest [ITI-66] request must authorize using the Incorporate Access Token [ITI- 72] transaction of the IUA profile.